 Do you want to make this blanket yet haven’t learned C2C?
 Head on over to each of these tutorials to learn this fabulous and fun technique!

+Purchase the ad-free pdf of this pattern for a small fee at HERE.
+Thank you so much for supporting my work!
 Purchasing the pattern will be the only place the graph for the entire blanket will be available if you would like to make the blanket as one piece — no sewing panels together!
-Thank you for supporting my work!

 For the border of my blanket I wanted something fairly simple and small since the blanket is already a good size I didn’t want to add a lot to it.
 Yet, I wanted the border to really showcase the blanket and set it off.
 So, I decided upon the Candy Cane border!

 The Candy Cane Border is basically chains and single crochet stitches — so simple and easy.
 Typically you will see it in just 2 colors — red and white candy cane colors.
 I wanted to make it in 3 colors in order to get the 3 main colors in my blanket on the border.

 So I adjusted the stitch slightly to accommodate adding that third color and I am really happy with how it turned out!

 I have a complete photo and video tutorial for the Candy Cane Border in 3 colors and you can find it here.
 I included a free pattern for a Gnome Dishcloth as well — so cute!
 Be sure to subscribe to my YouTube Channel to get notified whenever I post a new video!

 If you would like to follow along with other crocheters as we make the Gnome Blanket, head on over to the Nana’s Crafty Home Crochet a Long Group!
 This is a great way to show off your projects as well as ask questions and get help from other crocheters!